deborah-pardoq86q/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive for clarity and simplicity in your solutions.
 Avoid unnecessary complexity; it breeds bugs and hinders maintenance.
 Remember that code is written once but read many times over its lifetime.
 Optimize for readability and understandability to enhance collaboration and long-term sustainability."

 "Also, 'Premature optimization is the root of all evil (or at least most of it) in programming.' — Donald Knuth.
 Focus on writing correct and clear code first, then optimize only when you have identified bottlenecks through profiling and analysis, not based on assumptions or guesses."

+# 2024-01-17
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' – Leonardo da Vinci.
+In software development, this translates to designing and writing clean, maintainable code that solves problems efficiently without unnecessary complexity.
+Strive for clarity, embrace modularity, and remember that what you build today may need to be understood and extended by others tomorrow."

+In practical terms, this could mean:
+- Write code that's easy to read and understand.
+- Use consistent naming conventions.
+- Break down complex tasks into smaller, more manageable functions or modules.
+- Avoid premature optimization; optimize only when necessary and based on real-world performance metrics.
+- Always consider the long-term implications of your design decisions.